coredns/coredns.io/content/post/kubernetes-autopath.md

 Received 86 bytes from 10.102.3.10#53 in 91 ms
 ```

 Note that the first search tried is for `apple` in the local domain `infoblox.com`.
-This prodcued no results, so the client then tried just plain `apple`, which resulted in an answer verifying the existance of the `apple.` vanity top level domain.
+This produced no results, so the client then tried just plain `apple`, which resulted in an answer verifying the existence of the `apple.` vanity top level domain.

 In Unix, short name resolution behavior is more or less configured in `/etc/resolv.conf` with two options, `search` and `ndots`